 Please note: the following tutorial will not work with BarTender Ultralite (which is an edition supplied with some printers).
 The minimum edition required is BarTender Basic.

 BarTender is well known for working with our LabelStation printers, Zebra, TEC and TSC printers.
 One question that has come to my attention, is whether or not it would work with lower budget printers such as Brother and Dymo.
-Obviously this needed to be investigated.

 Does it actually work?